Own-Data-Privateer/hoardy-web/README.md

 ### For a more technical user

-Alternatively, you can programmatically access that data by asking [`hoardy-web`](./tool/) to dump WRR files into JSONs or verbose CBORs for you, or you can [just parse WRR files yourself](./doc/data-on-disk.md) with readily-available libraries.
+Alternatively, you can programmatically access that data by asking [the `hoardy-web` CLI tool](./tool/) to dump WRR files into JSONs or verbose CBORs for you, or you can [just parse WRR files yourself](./doc/data-on-disk.md) with readily-available libraries.

-Since the whole of `Hoardy-Web` adheres to [the philosophy described above](#philosophy), the simultaneous use of `Hoardy-Web` and `hoardy-web` helps immensely when developing scrapers for uncooperative websites: you just visit them via your web browser as normal, then, possibly years later, use `hoardy-web` to organize your archives and conveniently programmatically feed the archived data into your scraper without the need to re-fetch anything.
+Since the whole of `hoardy-web` (the project) adheres to [the philosophy described above](#philosophy), the simultaneous use of `Hoardy-Web` (the extension) and `hoardy-web` (the tool) helps immensely when developing scrapers for uncooperative websites: you just visit them via your web browser as normal, then, possibly years later, use the `hoardy-web` tool to organize your archives and conveniently programmatically feed the archived data into your scraper without the need to re-fetch anything.

-Given how simple the WRR file format is, in principle, you can modify any HTTP library to generate WRR files, thus allowing you to use `hoardy-web` with data captured by other software.
+Given how simple the WRR file format is, you can modify any HTTP library to generate WRR files, thus allowing you to use the `hoardy-web` tool with data captured by other software, and use data produced by the `Hoardy-Web` extension as inputs to your own tools.

 Which is why, personally, I patch some of the commonly available FLOSS website scrapers to dump the data they fetch as WRR files so that in the future I could write my own better scrapers and indexers and test them on a huge collected database of already collected inputs immediately.